thelichedev/blog/posts/defect_evaluation.md

 Users are almost never impacted by defects, and build **a capital of trust with the product and the development team**.

 Missing requirements reported by the users or the support team are rapidly acted upon.
-The team often anticipate the needs of their user by discovering missing requirements during development, of through the observation of the impact of their delivery.
+The team often anticipates the needs of their user by discovering missing requirements during development, or through the observation of the impact of their delivery.

-Management in those teams usually doe not actively manage quality.
+Management in those teams usually does not actively manage quality.
-It could be seen as a sign of immaturity of the management of quality (and in a way it is), but it reflects the fact that quality is a core value of the team, that doesn't need managment.
+It could be seen as a sign of immaturity of the management of quality (and in a way it is), but it reflects the fact that quality is a core value of the team, which doesn't need managment.

 **Quality is "left to the team"**.
-The team, and each of its member, react actively enough to defects reaching delivery.
+The team, and each of its members, reacts actively enough to defects reaching delivery.

 The lack of management could however lead to a loss of this core value, as developers leave the team and are replaced with new developers who don't have this core value.

-**The team also has a trusting reliationship with customer support.**
+**The team also has a trusting relationship with customer support.**
 Support appreciate that they are not uselessly flooded with silly defects.

 Developers show interest in support operations and actively develop tools to help support in their work.